Utyl-Labs/.github/profile/README.md

 # Utyl Labs

-We are a community of developers with a sole mision in mind, bring into existence projects that provide real world value.
+We are a community of developers with a mision in mind, building and bring into existence projects that provide real world value.

 ## Join our Community